wp-plugins/edd-coming-soon/readme.txt

 == Screenshots ==

-1. Download Configuration metabox with new coming soon checkbox option
+1. Easy Digital Download's download configuration metabox with the new coming soon option

+1. The coming soon text is displayed underneath the price on the admin pricing columns

+1. The download's price is removed from the standard download grid, and the coming soon text is shown

+1. The download's coming soon text is shown after the content on the single download page.
+This can be removed

 == Changelog ==